 In buying EvenUp, the basis for getting the right size is by measuring the sole of the shoe.
 Choose the EvenUp size that’s slightly smaller than one that’s slightly bigger.

-The height added by these layers help to reduce the strain on the legs resulting from the uneven legs and the unnatural gait.
-This also helps align the body closer to normal, uninjured state.
+The height added by these layers helps to reduce the strain on the legs resulting from the uneven legs and the unnatural gait.
+This also helps align the body closer to the normal, uninjured state.